-As far as salads go, don't expect a variety of salad dressings, you'll just find oil and balsamic vinegar to dress up those greens.
+As far as salads go, don't expect a variety of salad dressings, you'll just find oil and balsamic vinegar (and salt and pepper) to dress up those greens.

-You'll find Italian staples from bruschetta with fresh tomatoes (by the way, it is pronounced with a hard K sound like brus-ke-tta, not a soft -sh- sound like in church), delicious prosciutto on your pizza, delicious creamy spaghetti alla carbonara with pancetta and pasta al ragù (meat sauce).
+You'll find Italian staples from bruschetta with fresh tomatoes (by the way, it is pronounced with a hard K sound like brus-ke-tta, not a soft -sh- sound like in church), delicious prosciutto on your pizza, delicious creamy spaghetti alla carbonara with pancetta and pasta al ragù (meat sauce, also called bolognese sauce).

-You will often find homemade fresh pasta on the menu (go for it!) and pizza can be either high or very low crust (high is Napolitan, while in Florence it is often very thin).
+You will often find homemade fresh pasta on the menu (go for it!) and pizza can be either high or very low crust (high is Naples-style, while in Florence it is often very thin but you'll find pizzerias advertise their pizza is "Napolitan" to say they make crust thicker).
 Here's a bit more info on local Tuscan cuisine and another on our favorite pizzeria places in Florence.

 Then you'll be in heaven!
 Italy, just like France, has many delicious cheeses, many fresh or seasoned and many types.
 Nothing you find back home will compare, so take advantage while you're in Italy.